Karthick-Ramachandran/mysites/content/posts/posts.md

 It's almost impossible to build a perfect B2B product without good industry experience.

-Freelancing in web and mobile app development is already ruined.
+Freelancing in web and mobile app development was already ruined.

 If you want yourself to look like a better developer than others, You have two options